SietseAchterop/Batradio/README.md

   - added -U option to send data over UDP channel.
   - DAC not used yet.

-Basically works, but the generated SCLK is wrong and the data is partly wrong.
+Basically works, but the data is partly wrong.
+Also the SPI clock should be lower than 5 MHz?